NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction: THE PROPOSED APPROACH

 \textbf{Sharing Granularity in CVR Multi-task Learning.} Compared with existing literature, the major innovation of this work is the granularity of sharing.
 MMoE series and ESMM series are different implementations of general layer level-sharing MTL that share bottom layers but present a restricted share at the MLP layers.
 Indeed, the granularity of sharing is presented at the layers or sub-layers, and these preset sharing layers rely on effective human guidance.
-Given that this is very different from the proposed neuron-connection level sharing, the sharing granularity of which is at the neuron-connection level, we pose a quite different research direction.
-In fact, the layer level sharing can be formulated into the framework of our neuron-connection level sharing.
-If there is no overlap between the mask matrix of CTR and the mask matrix of CVR, that is, the value of the same position will not be 1 simultaneously in both masks, then the neuron-connection level sharing is equivalent to the baseline layer level sharing.
+Given that this is very different from the proposed neuron-connection level sharing, we pose a quite different research direction.
+In fact, the layer/sub-network level sharing can be formulated into the framework of our neuron-connection level sharing.
+If there is no overlap between the mask matrix of CTR and the mask matrix of CVR, that is, the value of the same position will not be 1 simultaneously in both masks, then the neuron-connection level sharing (with the embedding layer still fully shared) is equivalent to the baseline layer level sharing.
 In this way, connection-level sharing provides more flexible and subtle mechanism for representation sharing and conflict reduction.
-Additionally, our method has a completely different theory hypothesis.
-In current methods, the layer level sharing method relies heavily on human experience that tends to share more on low-level layers and less on upper-level layers.
-However, the neuron-connection level-sharing examined here is based on the lottery ticket theory, i.e., each network has an optimal sub-network, the two related tasks may also have an optimal sharing net structure, and this optimal sharing sub-network can be automatically learned.